S – Definitions of Ailments

 – Scab – Mark left on skin by a healing wound where connective tissues replace damaged tissues; cicatrix.

-– Scabies – A skin infection from an infestation of mites that causes severe itching, especially around the groin and nipples and between fingers.
+– Scabies – A skin from an infestation of mites that causes severe itching, especially around the groin and nipples and between fingers.

 – Scar – (Return to Cicatrix).
 Are areas of fibrous tissue that replace normal skin (or other tissue) after injury.
 A scar results from the biologic process of wound repair in the skin and other tissues of the body.
 Thus, scarring is a natural part of the healing process.
 With the exception of very minor lesions, every wound results in some degree of scarring.
 Mark left on skin by a healing wound where connective tissues replace damaged tissues.